Resonant dynamics of spin cluster in a periodically driven one-dimensional Rydberg lattice: Conclusion

 Our conclusions are applicable to the 1D Rydberg lattice with other types of long-range interactions, such as the dipole-dipole interaction with the form $V_{i,j}=\mathcal{V}_{0}/\left| i-j \right|^{3}$.
 The resonant dynamics of the spin cluster can also be observed in the transverse Ising chain in the presence of a longitudinal field \cite{simon2011quantum, cai2011, kormos2017real, verdel2020, lerose2020quasilocalized, verdel2023, lagnese2024detecting}.
 In this case, the longitudinal field can be periodically modulated to be resonant with the transverse field.
 In the future, it would be interesting to study the impacts of spin-phonon interactions \cite{Magoni2024, Brady2025} on the resonant dynamics in the driven Rydberg lattices.

-\acknowledgments This work was supported by the Natural Science Foundation of Guangdong Province through Grant Nos.
-2024A1515110222 and 2023A1515010770, the National Natural Science Foundation of China (NSFC) through Grant Nos.
-12305013 and 12274077, the Research Fund of Guangdong-HongKong-Macao Joint Laboratory for Intelligent Micro-Nano Optoelectronic Technology (No. 2020B1212030010).
+\acknowledgments This work was supported by the National Natural Science Foundation of China (Grants No. 12505015, No. 12305013, and No. 12274077), the Natural Science Foundation of Guangdong Province (Grants No. 2024A1515110222, and No. 2023A1515010770), and the Research Fund of Guangdong-HongKong-Macao Joint Laboratory for Intelligent Micro-Nano Optoelectronic Technology (No. 2020B1212030010).

 {A \arabic{equation}} {A \arabic{figure}}